With all this talk about which survival items should be part of one’s bug out bag (or BOB for short), people forget to talk about the backpack itself.

 This doesn’t apply to preppers that plan to tactically bug out should the SHTF.
 If your bug out plan requires you to remain unseen, a black or camo bag may be the best option for you.
 Look for one of my writer’s articles “Camouflage for Preppers” to learn about camouflaging, this way you can practice using camouflage if your plan includes it.

-Colors you should stick to decrease looter suspicion:
+Colors you should stick to stay under the radar:

 Colors to avoid: red, yellow, teal, bright green, and anything else that stands out.

-Consider THESE scenarios to better understand the importance:
+Consider these scenarios to better understand the importance of having a watertight pack:

 - You cross a river, you fall, your backpack is submerged for a few seconds…